JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 ## Conclusion

- Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.
+ Mayor cited Southwark's failure to meet housing targets; justifiable, but his concern is headline figures, hopes that no-one will notice what kind of aff/h.Both the Gosvenor and the Mayor would have us believe that 'social rent equivalent' is the same as social rent - it isn't; it is a pseudo-social rent homes
 Need for social housing (Southwark table, ward indices); Mayor's pre-election promises on social housing.
 Tradeable commodity.
 Mayor likes - institutional finance.